-A Holistic healing approach would look at treating the physical condition while attempting to address the potential underlying mental and emotional patterns and attachments.
+A Holistic healing approach would look at treating the physical condition, and simultaneously address the potential underlying mental and emotional patterns and attachments.

 When a client is willing to address his or her blind spots, powerful transformation and growth are possible, beyond just the physical.